Budget-limited distribution learning in multifidelity problems: Algorithm

 As $t\to\infty$, the first term in \eqref{tb} diminishes to $0$ because of \eqref{maxexp} and \eqref{DKW}, and the second term diminishes to $0$ as a result of dominated convergence. \end{proof}

 Plugging \eqref{estp} into $G_S$ and \eqref{optm} allows us to estimate the optimal loss for each model $S$ at exploration step $t$:

 where

-\eqref{rho} can be used to decide which model is optimal to exploit at time $t$, and the corresponding estimated optimal stopping time $\widehat{m}^* $ will indicate if more exploration is needed.
+The second argument in $\widehat{G}_S(\cdot\ ; \ \cdot)$ denotes the number of samples used to estimate the parameters in \eqref{kk1} and \eqref{kk2}, and the first argument denotes the function variable. \eqref{rho} can be used to decide which model is optimal to exploit at time $t$, and the corresponding estimated optimal stopping time $\widehat{m}^* $ will indicate if more exploration is needed.
 The details are given in Algorithm \ref{alg:aETC}, the adaptive Explore-Then-Commit algorithm for multifidelity distribution learning (AETC-d).

+When $M = \lfloor B/c_{\ex}\rfloor$ is too small, Algorithm \ref{alg:aETC} terminates immediately due to a deficient budget for initial sampling in exploration.
+This regime is of lesser interest since the full correlation information between the high- and low-fidelity models cannot even be estimated.
 Note that compared to the AETC algorithm in \cite{xu2021bandit}, Algorithm \ref{alg:aETC} does not use regularization and takes a more aggressive exploration to accelerate computation.
-(The regularization parameters could be added to stabilize the algorithm when the budget is small, but would result in choosing additional input parameters.)
+(The regularization parameters could be added to stabilize the algorithm when the budget is small, but this would result in choosing additional input parameters.)
 Our main theoretical results, asymptotic analysis of Algorithm \ref{alg:aETC}, are given in the next section.